Kitware/CMake/Help/guide/tutorial/index.rst

 ===============================

 The most basic project is an executable built from source code files.
-For simple projects, a three line CMakeLists file is all that is required.
+For simple projects, a three line ``CMakeLists.txt`` file is all that is required.
 This will be the starting point for our tutorial.
 Create a ``CMakeLists.txt`` file in the ``Step1`` directory that looks like:

 .. code-block:: cmake